Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 </section>

-Each component that should be selectable in the Visual Builder must have a data-epi-block-id attribute matching the content item's id.
+Each selectable component in the Visual Builder must have a data-epi-block-id attribute matching the content item's id.
 Add data-epi-edit to individual elements that represent CMS properties.

 📘